Papa Wemba: Cultural impact and legacy

-The Sapeur cult promoted high standards of personal cleanliness, hygiene and smart dress, to a whole generation of youth across Zaire.
+Wemba said:The Sapeur cult promoted high standards of personal cleanliness, hygiene and smart dress, to a whole generation of youth across Zaire.
 When I say well groomed, well shaved, well perfumed, it's a characteristic that I am insisting on among the young.
 I don't care about their education, since education always comes first of all from the family.